rnt-code/API-Config-Files-Management/README.md

 ![imagen](https://github.com/user-attachments/assets/366d380d-8639-4ef9-81ed-920aa698df3b)

 This function opens a configuration `.ini` file for reading or writing, given the file name as a string input.
-Internally, it uses the Aplication Directory.vi that returns the app directory, and build the full path for the configuration file.
+Internally, it uses the Application Directory.vi that returns the app directory, and build the full path for the configuration file.
 The function returns a Refnum to the opened configuration file.

 #### `close config file.vi`